 Week Four Exercise: Study the Ego of Anger

-Belsebuub recommended looking into one’s dreams to see if there were any examples of anger there.
-He also suggested looking to see if there were any situations in life where one reacted calmly when previously they would have reacted with anger.
-This, he explained, would be an indication of the beginnings of change.
+Belsebuub recommends looking into one’s dreams to see if there were any examples of anger there.
+He also suggests looking to see if there were any situations in life where one reacted calmly when previously they would have reacted with anger.
+This, he explains, would be an indication of the beginnings of change.

-In the last part of the exercise, Belsebuub outlined some of the characteristics of aggression and pointed out that aggression is the ego’s way of forcing someone, something, or some situation.
-He stated that in addition to trying to understand aggression, part of the exercise would be to look into a question posed by a student about the difference between aggression and assertiveness, to see if one could answer it and understand the issues raised by it through experience.
+In the last part of the exercise, Belsebuub outlines some of the characteristics of aggression and points out that aggression is the ego’s way of forcing someone, something, or some situation.
+He states that in addition to trying to understand aggression, part of the exercise is to look into a question posed by a student about the difference between aggression and assertiveness, to see if one could answer it and understand the issues raised by it through experience.

 Week Four Questions and Answers